If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Finally, rats are fond of making nests in their habitats, and finding one of these is a sign of an infestation.
 These nests are made of wastes and torn materials all packed together with a choking furry smell.
 These can be spotted in dark and hidden areas as these areas provide them with seclusion and safety.
 Finding one of these nests or rat tiny footprints around hives is a good sign of rat invasion.

-Do Beehives Attract Rats?
+So, do Beehives Attract Rats?

 A lot of animals are attracted to honey bees and this is one of the troubles with beekeeping.
 Rats unfortunately are not excluded from this list.
 So yes, beehives do attract rats.
 However, the attraction has different purposes.
 While the omnivore can eat both vegetables and smaller insects, eating bees is not its first choice.
 Rats, like other predators, are mainly attracted to the sweet honey from the honeycombs.
 Without doubts, rats are attracted to any habitat that has optimum temperature, food, and safety.
 Hence, finding a beehive is very attractive to this animal.

 While some people may find rats preying on bees irrational, it is one of the common problems beekeepers face.
 The setting of traps is usually the general method of keeping predators away from beehives.
 But rats are smaller than most predators like raccoons or skunks and require more monitoring.
 However, as mentioned, this predation is uncommon and it is unlikely to find rats eating bees.
 Eating honey and pollen products on the other hand is not uncommon.
 The problem this infestation poses for the beekeeper can be very terrible.
 Firstly, the honey and pollen are eaten and may have rat hairs when cultivated.
 Aside from this, there is a reduction in the honeycomb output.
 Rats are known to get their food by clawing through them, hence, clawing through honeycombs is sure to ruins the hives and disrupt the beekeeper’s hard work.